All You Need To Know About The Bradley Method For Childbirth

 Because of that, I don’t just tell you how to do something.
 I provide you with detailed tools to help you actually make changes to your diet.
 I don’t tell you that you should be squatting, I teach you how to increase flexibility to your joints in a safe way, so you can develop that skill (because it will help make more space for your baby if you do it correctly.)

-Transformational birth is not just about getting information, it’s about having a system that brings you from where you are now, to a place of being emotionally, physically, mentally, and relationship-wise strong and ready for birth.
+Birth Undone is not just about getting information, it’s about having a system that brings you from where you are now, to a place of being emotionally, physically, mentally, and relationship-wise strong and ready for birth.

 You also grow in your ability to work with and communicate with your partner.
 And you will be guided in how to advocate for yourself, pick the right places for birth -for you, and how to advocate for yourself and make educated, informed decisions that protect and your baby and your birth experience.